MasudAbdulle/libraryfinder/docs/deployment.md

 # User guide
 UC2 Masud

-First step is to select "veiw as table" option
+First step is to select "veiw libraries in table" option
 ![Step 1 ](images/uc2step1.PNG)

-Then a table with all libraires appears
+Then a table with all libraries appears
 ![Step 2 ](images/UC2step2.PNG)

 Optional: You can then search for a library in a particular postcode